galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 Now that you have prepared your data, you can begin with the first XCMS extraction step: peakpicking.
 However, before beginning to extract meaningful information from your raw data, you may be interested in visualising your chromatograms.
-This can be of particular interest if you want to check whether you should consider discarding some range of your analytical sequence (some scan or *retention time* (RT) ranges).
+This can be of particular interest if you want to check whether you should consider discarding some range of your analytical sequence (some scans or *retention time* (RT) ranges).

 To do so, you can use a tool that is called **xcms plot chromatogram** {% icon tool %} that will plot each sample's chromatogram (see dedicated section